kiss-ai-stack/kiss-ai-stack-python-sdk/README.md

 # KISS AI Stack - Client

-The KISS AI Stack Client provides an easy-to-use interface for interacting with the KISS AI Stack Server, supporting RESTful and WebSocket APIs to manage AI-agent session lifecycle and execute tasks.
+The KISS AI Stack Client provides an easy-to-use interface for interacting with the KISS AI Stack Server, supporting RESTful and WebSocket APIs to manage Stack session lifecycle and execute tasks.

 ---

 ## Features

 - REST client for session management, query execution, and document storage.
-- WebSocket client for real-time interactions with the AI agent.
+- WebSocket client for real-time interactions with the Stack.

 ---